Chelsea monitoring Lewandowski transfer situation as wantaway Bayern Munich star linked with Barcelona | Goal.com

 Currently, Chelsea are sanctioned and unable to make transfers – but that's projected to end soon, with the Todd Boehly takeover into the final administrative details.

-After that, they will begin planning their summer, as they are already behind most of Europe's big clubs who have begun making moves for new players.
+After that, they will begin planning their summer, as they are already behind most of Europe's big clubs who have started to make moves for new players.

 Why do Chelsea want Lewandowski?

-Chelsea has long seen Lewandowski among the world's best strikers and have struggled in that position ever since selling Diego Costa to Atletico Madrid in 2018.
+Chelsea have long seen Lewandowski among the world's best strikers and have struggled to fill such a position ever since they sold Diego Costa to Atletico Madrid in 2018.

-It's not the first time Chelsea have been interested in signing Lewandowski, having tried to sign him at least three times in the past.
+Nor would this be the first time the Blues have been interested in bringing the Poland international to Stamford Bridge, having tried to sign him at least three times in the past.

-It is believed that as well as a long-standing interest, Tuchel would be open to working with him.
+It is believed that as well as a long-standing interest, Tuchel would be open to working with the veteran forward too.

 What has been said about Lewandowski at Bayern?